What are Hallucinogens?

 - Strange movement of eyes

-Regular consumption of hallucinogens manipulate the natural balance of the brain’s chemical composition, and as a result, the brain’s capacity to perform and regulate physical functions is interrupted.
+Regular consumption of hallucinogens manipulates the natural balance of the brain’s chemical composition, and as a result, the brain’s capacity to perform and regulate physical functions is interrupted.
 Once this disruption reaches a certain point, physical withdrawal symptoms start developing.
-Usage of hallucinogens escalates the tolerance level in user’s body with every dosage taken.
-And as the tolerance level increases, intensity and frequency of physical withdrawals symptoms also increase.
-Withdrawals symptoms include:
+Usage of hallucinogens escalates the tolerance level in the user’s body with every dosage taken.
+And as the tolerance level increases, the intensity and frequency of physical withdrawals symptoms also increase.

 - Flashback experiences